 To attend Freshman Orientation, please remember to register for an Orientation session as soon as possible.

-Orientation materials will be sent to you via email from New Student Services (NSS) and TIP Scholars around a week in advance of your scheduled orientation session.
-Check and update your University email address.
+Orientation materials will be sent to you via your UT email from Longhorn Orientation and TIP Scholars around a week in advance of your scheduled orientation session.